prismicio/prismic-gatsby/docs/05-template-content.md

 ---

-> **Prismic React Templating**
->
-> These docs use the latest version `@prismicio/react`.
-Follow [the migration guide](https://prismic.io/docs/prismic-react-v2-migration-guide) to update your project if you're still using `prismic-reactjs` V1.

 > **🕙 Before reading**
 >
-> This page assumes that you have [saved the response](https://prismic.io/docs/technologies/query-basics-gatsby#save-the-response) of your queries in a variable named `document`.
+> This page assumes that you have [saved the response](./03-fetch-data.md#save-the-response) of your queries in a variable named `document`.

 ## Intro to templating

 [Prismic content](https://prismic.io/docs/core-concepts#fields) comes in more than a dozen field types.
-Most of these are fields with primitive values, like Numbers or Booleans.
-Others are more complex structured values, like Titles, Rich Texts, and Links.
+Most of those fields contain primitive values, like Numbers or Booleans.
+Others contain more complex structured values, like Titles, Rich Texts, and Links.

-Before starting to template your content, you need to access [the data from the API response](https://prismic.io/docs/technologies/query-basics-gatsby#structure-of-the-api-response).
-It will depend on whether you've queried for multiple documents or a single one.
-Then, you might access a single data field like this:
+Before starting to template your content, you need to query [data from your documents](./03-fetch-data.md#structure-of-the-api-response).
+Once you've queried your data, you might access a single data field like this:

 **Multiple documents**: